Kathmandu, Nepal…how best to describe this crazy city?

 Our flight from Kathmandu to Lukla was delayed for one day due rain and the slow disappearance of monsoon season this year.
 After spending six hours sitting in the Kathmandu Airport, we still had a free afternoon to spend in Kathmandu.
 We spent it by hiring two rickshaw drivers to take us to Durbar Square, another collection of temples in Kathmandu.

-Here is one interesting fact about Kathmandu: every second a car or a motorcycle honks its horn.
+Here is an interesting fact about Kathmandu: every second a car or a motorcycle honks its horn.
 The noise from the traffic in the streets is unrelenting.
 Cars honk to get people and vehicles to move out of their way, but they also honk just to let people know that they are nearby.
 Sitting high above Kathmandu while eating dinner all we could hear was the constant noise of these horns.

 Following our trek, we spent four more days in Kathmandu.
 During this time we relaxed in our hotel, did some shopping, and did lots of homeschool.
 Tim and I planned on getting a lot of work done but painfully slow wifi speeds have really made being productive difficult.